wp-plugins/smart-image-loader/readme.txt

 Smart Image Loader is tested and works down to Internet Explorer 7, disabled below.

-Features responsive lazy loading on iOS devices (bypassing the scrolling script blockage).
+Features responsive lazy loading on iOS devices (bypassing the scrolling script blockage) and checking for actual visibility.

 Note: there is currently no support for (CSS) background images.